 Get a quote in 4 minutes for cover from £4.67 per month.

 What is cyber insurance?

-Cyber insurance, also known as cyber liability insurance or cyber security insurance, is designed to cover risks that come with storing and handling data when running a business, such as:
+Cyber insurance, also known as cyber liability insurance or cyber security insurance, is designed to cover risks that come with storing and handling data when running a business.